espressif/esp-idf/docs/en/api-reference/system/freertos.rst

 ESP-IDF FreeRTOS can be configured in the project configuration menu (``idf.py menuconfig``) under ``Component Config/FreeRTOS``.
 The following section highlights some of the ESP-IDF FreeRTOS configuration options.
 For a full list of ESP-IDF FreeRTOS configurations, see :doc:`/api-reference/kconfig`

 - :ref:`CONFIG_FREERTOS_UNICORE` will run ESP-IDF FreeRTOS only on CPU0.
 Note that this is **not equivalent to running Vanilla FreeRTOS**.
-Futhermore, this option may affect behavior of components other than :component:`freertos`.
+Furthermore, this option may affect behavior of components other than :component:`freertos`.
 For more details regarding the effects of running ESP-IDF FreeRTOS on a single core, refer to :ref:`freertos-smp-single-core`.
 Alternatively, users can also search for occurrences of ``CONFIG_FREERTOS_UNICORE`` in the ESP-IDF components.

 - :ref:`CONFIG_FREERTOS_TASK_FUNCTION_WRAPPER` will enclose all task functions within a wrapper function.
 In the case that a task function mistakenly returns (i.e. does not call :cpp:func:`vTaskDelete`), the call flow will return to the wrapper function.
 The wrapper function will then log an error and abort the application, as illustrated below::